 On what seemed a very ordinary winter day, Bob and I took a leisurely walk over to one of our local parks to escape the routine of familiar household chores.
 Milliken Park in Toronto, Ontario, was almost deserted.
 Though we scanned bushes and trees, not a single bird was seen until I noticed a solitary Cooper’s Hawk perched on a sunlit branch.
 Seconds later, the hawk launched into the air and nabbed a Big Brown Bat that was flying by.
 Read more

-On a bright, sunny Saturday in mid-October, Bob and I decided to make a trip to the Kawartha Lakes region of Ontario.
+On a bright, sunny Saturday in mid-October, Bob and I decided to make a trip to the Kawartha Lakes region of Ontario, Canada.
 A fellow birder had reported groups of Sandhill Cranes in that vicinity where corn fields had recently been harvested.
 At first, we were afraid the drive would be all for naught, but in the end, we located close to 200 of these elegant birds.
 Read more

-On a cold winter’s day that included passing snow squalls, Bob and I ventured into Algonquin Provincial Park in hopes of seeing a Spruce Grouse.
+On a cold winter’s day that included passing snow squalls, Bob and I ventured into Algonquin Provincial Park in Ontario, Canada, in hopes of seeing a Spruce Grouse.
 Instead, we found ourselves in the company of a Red Fox.
 Looking picture perfect, this Red Fox almost seemed to pose for our cameras while fine snowflakes settled on its fur.
 Read more

 Bob and I have learned so much through different groups on Facebook, and one of the areas that was brought to our attention was the Carden Alvar here in Ontario.
 Our second visit in mid-June was a bit late and too hot for much activity where migrating birds were concerned, but our list of sightings was still long and included this female Black Bear and her three cubs.
 Read more